The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **What if I’m just a casual roulette player?**

-Unless you’re specifically aiming to drop every shred of piety from your gear set, WHM’s MP issues will not affect you in any significant manner.
+Unless you are specifically aiming to drop every shred of Piety from your gear set, WHM’s MP issues will not affect you in any significant manner.

-**In conclusion, WHM’s MP is perfectly fine for progression and casual play,** provided you’re not going out of your way to get rid of piety completely with your gear choices**.
+**In conclusion, WHM’s MP is perfectly fine for progression and casual play,** provided you are not going out of your way to get rid of Piety completely with your gear choices**.
 In optimization, it becomes more restrictive than other healers in terms of gear choice due to its lack of lossless MP sustain tools.**

 # Gearing and Stats